wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 4.1 =
+Fixed bug where the permalink for a plugin filter was not saved if no plugins were selected.
+Fixed some formatting issues on the plugins page.
+Fixed the missing icons on the admin pages that happened with WP 3.8.
+Added functionality to only allow network admins access to changing the plugin load order on multisite installs.

 = 4.0.2 =
 Fixed bug where the plugin load order was not displayed correctly on the page after activating a new plugin.